krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 How about "info nuggets" about everything and anything: your meds, your bills, etc...
 Recommended reading/videos/diet based on lab results, diagnoses, etc.

-What is Google for Healthcare?
+What is Google Search for Healthcare?
 I should be able to find any and all info about my lab tests, diagnoses, etc.  I should be able to ask reasonable questions, and get answers.
-What is FB for Healthcare?
-...
-What is Netflix for Healthcare?
-What is Uber for Healthcare?

 Can I just sign on to my one app and request a video appt?
 (You know, instead of looking up my insurance account, the special hotline or website, etc.  One app that syncs my insurance info, health info, etc, etc.)